-CrashPlan option 2: Free or cheap alternatives
+Option 3: Free or cheap online backup alternatives

 If you simply maintained a backup of your current data with the service, you don't even need to download your backup from CrashPlan.
 Just start backing up elsewhere.

 There are any number of free services for small data sets: 15GB Google Drive, 5GB iCloud, 5GB OneDrive, and 5GB Dropbox.
-You may also choose from low-cost tiers of pay services, including the one CrashPlan recommends—Carbonite.
-In fact, Carbonite is offering a 50% discount for CrashPlan users.
+Check out our recommendations for the best free online backup services.

 If CrashPlan was your only backup, now is a good time to consider backing up your backup—combining a cloud service with backup to an external drive.
 Check out our backup software reviews to find our recommendations.

 This article originally published August 29, 2017, and has since been updated.